November 22: Today in Royal History

 November 22, 1602 – Birth of Elisabeth of France, Queen of Spain and Portugal, daughter of King Henri IV of France, first wife of King Felipe IV of Spain (also Felipe III of Portugal), at the Palace of Fontainebleau in France

-In 1610, when Elisabeth was eight-year-old, her father King Henri IV of France was assassinated.
+In 1610, when Elisabeth was eight years old, her father King Henri IV of France was assassinated.
 Five years later, Elisabeth married the future King Felipe IV of Spain.
 Elisabeth and Felipe had eight children but only their youngest child, Maria Theresa of Austria, Infanta of Spain who married King Louis XIV of France, survived childhood.
 Besides having so many children die young, Elisabeth had three miscarriages.
-It is very probable that her husband transmitted a venereal disease to Elisabeth that he had contracted with one of his mistresses.
+Her husband probably transmitted a venereal disease to Elisabeth that he had contracted with one of his mistresses.
 This would explain the miscarriages and the many dead infants.
 Throughout her marriage, Elisabeth suffered in silence over the deaths of her children and her miscarriages.
 The fact that her husband’s mistresses gave him children made her feel even worse.
 Weakened by her multiple pregnancies and miscarriages, Elisabeth died at the age of forty-one, after miscarrying a son.

 Unofficial Royalty: Elisabeth of France, Queen of Spain and Portugal